YottaDB/YDBDoc/MessageRecovery/errors.rst

 VIEWFN
 -------------------

-VIEWFN, View parameter is not valid with the VIEW command
+VIEWFN, View parameter xxxx is not valid with the $VIEW() function

 Run Time Error: This indicates that the $VIEW() function has an argument pppp that is only valid with the VIEW command.